kadojs/kado/docs/Interfaces.md

 The admin panel will control how the system functions.
 Admin modules will provide internal and staff only functionality.

+### API

+This interface is purely programmatic and provides a restful API interface.
+There may be socket based options implemented later that will talk through the same functions.

 ### Bin